Coupling-energy driven pumping through quantum dots: Role of coherences: scheme 2: measurement induced pumping

 The realization of a stroboscopic strong measurement scheme requires a higher degree of control than just permanently coupling a charge detector to the QD, which continuously performs a weak measurement.
 As we show in this section, a continuous weak measurement can be sufficient to establish measurement--induced pumping.
 For this, we consider a single--electron transistor (SET) that is capacitively coupled to the QD.
 Such setups are sometimes \cite{schoelkopfRadioFrequencySingleElectronTransistor1998,barthelFastSensingDoubledot2010} used to measure the occupation of the QD and the shot noise of the additional channel can induce drag or ratchet currents \cite{Ratchet2015,bischoff_Measurement_2015,drag_lim2018engineering} through the QD.
 This is modeled by the total Hamiltonian

 where we add an additional QD with fermionic annihilation and creation operators $c_\SET/c^\dagger_\SET$ (and $n_\SET=c^\dagger_\SET c_\SET$) to the Hamiltonian $H$ (cf. Eq. \eqref{Htot} and Eq. \eqref{Gamma_nu(w,t)} with $g_\nu(t)=1$).
 This QD interacts with the original QD via Coulomb interaction $U$ and is connected to two baths $\nu=\text{source}, \text{drain}$ {(of the SET)} with fermionic annihilation/creation operators $b_{\nu,k}/b_{\nu,k}^\dagger$.
+For simplicity, we have set the energy level of the SET to zero, since only the relative differences to the chemical potentials of the source and the drain are relevant.
 The chemical potentials of the baths are chosen as $\mu_\text{source}=U/2$, $\mu_\text{drain}<0$, so that the lowest--order tunneling processes only permit a current between the source and the drain if the original QD is unoccupied.
 Therefore, the current flowing through the SET can be interpreted as a continuous measurement of the particle number of the original QD.
 Compared to $\tau_\text{m}$ for projective measurements, here, the average time $\tau_{e}$ between two consecutive electrons flowing through the SET indicates the strength of the measurement.
 That time is given by the inverse of the average current \footnote{ The average time between two consecutive electrons flowing through the SET can be defined by $\displaystyle\tau_{e}\equiv\lim_{t\rightarrow \infty } t/N_\SET(t)=1/I_\SET$, where $N_\SET(t)$ is the number of electrons flowing through the SET during the time interval $t$.} flowing through the SET, $\tau_{e}=1/I_\SET$.

 Figure \ref{fig:SET_Ipump} shows the averaged current $I_\text{pump}$ induced by projective measurements (blue {curve}) and the SET (other colors) as a function of $\tau_\text{m}$ or $\tau_{e}=1/I_\SET$.
 For calculations we use the Redfield equation in combination with fermionic reaction--coordinate mapping (cf. Appendix \ref{sec:AppRedfield}).
 The curves corresponding to the situation with SET are similar to those of the projective measurements.
 The reason is the noise from the electron tunneling through the SET which causes the QD energy level to fluctuate between $\varepsilon$ and $\varepsilon+U$.
 It is known \cite{Gurvitz_2019} that random fluctuations of the energy level of the QD lead to decoherence between the QD and the baths, which has a similar effect as the deletion of the coherences after the projective measurement \footnote{In contrast to \cite{Gurvitz_2019}, we consider a situation where fluctuations in the energy level of the QD are not completely random because, in our case, the occupations of the QD and the SET influence each other.